JuanVDW/PCNSE/High-Availability.md

 * Election Settings
     * Device Priority can be set if one should be preferred to be the Primary
     * Preemptive can be set if a specific firewall should be primary if available.
 The firewall with the lower numerical value has the higher priority and will be primary if both are active and pre-empt is set.
-    * HA Timer can be changed, however leaving at recommended unless a specific reason is needed for change.
+    * HA Timer can be changed, however leaving at recommended unless a specific reason is needed for change
 * Set the passive link state to auto (optional)
 * Link Monitoring (optional)
     * Configured under Device > High Availability > Link and Path Monitoring
         * Different link groups can be configured with different failure conditions
-        * Example: Critical links can force a failover if any of the links fail.
+        * Example: critical links can force a failover if any of the links fail.
 Other links can be set if all links fail.
 * Path Monitoring (optional)
     * Configured under Device > High Availability > Link and Path Monitoring
-    * Options for VWire Path, VLAN Path and/or a Virtual Router Path
+    * Options for V-Wire Path, VLAN Path and/or a Virtual Router Path
-        * A VWire will need a source and destination IP
+        * A V-Wire will need a source and destination IP
         * Virtual Router monitoring does not need a source, as a route lookup will be done to determine the source

 ### Monitoring HA state